VOLTA Basel

 • 90.0 x 60.0 cm (35.43 x 23.62 in)

-The real perception of a Japanese princess
+The realm of perception of a Japanese princess

 by Luke Chapman